ShakMR/shakmr.github.io/blog/zoe.md

 NodeJS (with TypeScript) as example.
 I'll focus mainly in the API layer and not go too deep into services/domain and repositories/dal.

+The code used in the examples is in [this repository in github](https://github.com/ShakMR/restful-api).

 ## What is a REST API

 There are a lot of kinds of API.
 Some of them are newer (GraphQL), some of them are